mrieser/matsim-websockets/README.md

-# matsim-example-project
+# matsim-websockets

-A small example of how to use MATSim as a library.

-By default, this project uses the last stable version.
-In order to get the development snapshot, edit `pom.xml`.
+A technology test to send data between two (or more) processes, e.g. to send data from the simulation to some other process for live visualization.